 To the north of Gordonvale lies the town of Edmonton.
 Situated halfway between Gordonvale and Cairns, Edmonton had a smaller population than Gordonvale and a much smaller population than Cairns, with its bustling metropolis of 54 000 people.

-Edmonton also had a sugar mill and was typical of most country towns of that time.
+Edmonton also had a sugar mill and was typical of most sugar towns of that time.
 It had two pubs, the Hambledon Hotel and the Grafton Hotel.
 There was a meat-works on the outskirts of town, which along with the Hambledon Sugar Mill provided the main source of employment for Edmontonites.
 The town also had a strong sense of community which was characteristic of most Queensland towns of that era.

 Most significantly for me on the day of my birth, Gordonvale had the nearest hospital to Edmonton, where my parents, Tom and Marion lived.
 On the 23rd of April 1967, Tom Pyne and his heavily pregnant wife Marion, both keen tennis players, were at Norman Park in Gordonvale for a regular fixture.

 As luck should have it, another keen participant in the tennis was, despite him having just one lung, the aforesaid Dr. Raymond Davis.
 Not long into the day, labour pains led to my parents and the man referred to simply as ‘Doc’ making a 400-metre trip down Norman Street to the Gordonvale Hospital, where I made my debut appearance.

 Born as a result of a ‘love match’ I had nonetheless ruined Doc’s day of tennis, but he did hurriedly return to the court for a few games.
 Perhaps Doc’s love of tennis was the reason I remained uncircumcised, despite my mother’s request for the cruelest of snips.
 My stay in Gordonvale was complete within the week and I was taken to our home in the nearby sugar town of Edmonton.